From small packs designed for lift-access skiing to behemoths built for serious backcountry use, we found the best ski backpacks for every budget.

 This pack carries a lot of weight.
 We found it carries 30-pound loads easily thanks to the densely padded shoulder straps and full-perimeter stay.
 The hip belt is a combo of big, wing-shaped pockets and 2-inch webbing.

-It’s also able to accommodate Dakine’s RAS 3.0 (Removable Airbag System).
+It’s also able to accommodate Mammut’s RAS 3.0 (Removable Airbag System).

 The Mutant is one of our favorite winter pack designs.
 It holds an impressive amount for 52 L. We were able to use it for a weeklong trip in the John Muir Wilderness and didn’t have any trouble fitting in a bear canister, two-person tent, warm sleeping bag, and food.